isc-projects/bind9/doc/dev/dev.md

                 oops_it_didnt_work();
         }

-1. Initalize any additional libraries.
+1. Initialize any additional libraries.
 The convention for the name of the initialization function is `{library}_log_init()`, with a pointer to the logging context as an argument.
 The function can only be called once in a program or it will generate an assertion.